Remembering the night Paul Lambert was better than Zinedine Zidane

 Juve’s hopes of a grand dynasty in Europe crumbled: they would lose again the following season against Real Madrid, and the Bianconeri have now lost more Champions League finals than any other team.

-Zidane, meanwhile, would have to wait until 2002 to lift the trophy at Hampden Park, where his famous volley would down Bayer Leverkusen.
+Zidane, meanwhile, had to wait until 2002 to lift the trophy at Hampden Park, where his famous volley downed Bayer Leverkusen.